gferiancek/sec-notes/9-advanced-array-methods/README.md

 ```

 Note the placement of **0**!
 It is an optional parameter that serves as the initial value for accumulator. if specified, accumulator = initialValue and curentValue starts looping at index 0.
 If it isn't specified, accumulator = index 0 and currentValue starts looping at index 1.

+When to use `reduce`:

+- It works for almost anything, but is sometimes overkill.
+Generally, use it when you want to `reduce` something.
+- When you want to transform an array into another data structure.